 In the Contemplative Scientific Collaboration (CSC) project we aim to co-create a novel, cooperative, mindful academic community and culture.
-We intend to open new pathways for researchers to find and express value, purpose and meaning in their professional vocation.
-Drawing inspiration from physics research communities at CERN and from the growing body of research in the field of Contemplative Science [7-8], we propose a CSC being firmly grounded in key elements that foster collaboration.
+Our intention is to open new pathways for researchers to find and express value, purpose and meaning in their professional vocation.
+Drawing inspiration from physics research communities at CERN, as well as from the growing body of research in the field of Contemplative Science [7-8], we propose a CSC being firmly grounded in five key elements that foster collaboration: